 Here’s one more trick to choose lipstick colors.
 Remove makeup from your lips, wash them and pat them dry.
 Check the shade of your lips.
 Choose a lip color belonging to same color family as that of the color of your lips.
 Just go for a few shades lighter or darker.
 Remember to examine the tester version of lipstick shades on a sheet of white paper.
 This will help you know about the perfect color.
 So no more confusion, no more wastage of money on the wrong lipsticks, hit the shop and pick the right lipstick.”
 [Source]

 The information we give is applicable to most of the people but we can never contain the entire population of fair skinned people within the circle of these tips.
 Of course, people have their choices and some are smart enough to choose their own combinations and contrasts of colors.
 At the same time, while you are busy mixing and matching the colors, there’s some new pop artist on TV that bursts out of all makeup restrictions and you’re watching this singer on TV performing with your hands stopped in their positions: maybe just when you were ready to apply your new blush-on.
-No doubt our tips could sound “antique” to you if you’re the disciple of Lady Gaga fashion trends.
+No doubt our makeup tips for fair skin could sound “antique” to you if you’re the disciple of Lady Gaga fashion trends.